-Introduction
+1. Introduction

-244 Risk is measured in terms of impact on the enterprise mission, so it is vital to understand the 245 various information and communications technology (ICT) assets whose functions enable that 246 mission, as well as any potential uncertainties that jeopardize those assets.
-Each IT asset has a 247 value to the enterprise.
-For government enterprises, many of those IT assets are key components 248 for supporting critical services provided to citizens.
-For corporations, IT assets have a direct 249 influence on enterprise capital and valuation, and IT risks can have a direct impact on the 250 balance sheet or budget.
-For each type of enterprise, it can be challenging to determine what 251 conditions will truly impact the mission.
-Today's government agencies continue to provide 252 critical services, yet they must also adhere to priority directives from senior leaders.
-In the 253 commercial world, mission priority is often driven by long-term goals as well as impacts on the 254 next quarter's earnings call.
-Therefore, it is highly important to continually analyze and 255 understand the enterprise resources that enable enterprise objectives and that can be jeopardized 256 by cybersecurity risks.
-257 The NIST Interagency or Internal Report (NISTIR) 8286 series has coalesced around the risk 258 register as a construct for storing and a process for communicating risk data [NISTIR8286].
-259 Another critical artifact of risk management that serves as both a construct and a means of 260 communication with the risk register is the Business Impact Analysis (BIA) Register.
-The BIA 261 examines the potential impact associated with the loss or degradation of an enterprise's 262 information assets based on a qualitative or quantitative assessment of the criticality and 263 sensitivity of those assets.
-An asset criticality or resource dependency assessment identifies and 264 prioritizes the information assets that support the enterprise's critical missions.
-Similarly, 265 assessments of asset sensitivity identify and prioritize information assets that store, process, or 266 transmit information that must not be modified or disclosed to unauthorized parties.
-267 Identifying and Estimating Cybersecurity Risk for Enterprise Risk Management, NISTIR 8286A 268 points out that 269 the first prerequisite for risk identification is the determination of enterprise 270 assets that could be affected by risk.
-Assets are not limited to technology; they 271 include any resource that helps to achieve the mission (e.g., people, facilities, 272 critical data, intellectual property, services).
-273 Section 2 of that NISTIR further describes BIA as a helpful process "to consistently evaluate, 274 record, and monitor the criticality and sensitivity of enterprise assets.
-The BIA categorization can, in turn, inform the establishment of risk tolerance levels."
+Risk is measured, at least in part, in terms of impact on the enterprise mission and the likelihood of events, so it is vital to understand the various information and communications technology (ICT) assets whose functions enable that mission, as well as any potential uncertainties that jeopardize those assets.
+Each asset has a value to the enterprise.
+For government enterprises, many of those ICT assets are key components for supporting critical services provided to citizens.
+For corporations, ICT assets directly influence enterprise capital and valuation, and ICT risks can directly impact the balance sheet or budget.
+For each type of enterprise, it can be challenging to determine what conditions will truly impact the mission.
+Today's government agencies continue to provide critical services, yet they must also adhere to priority directives from senior leaders.
+In the commercial world, mission priority is often driven by long-term goals as well as impacts on the next quarter's earnings call.
+Therefore, it is important to continually analyze and understand the enterprise resources that enable enterprise objectives and that can be jeopardized by cybersecurity risks.

+The NIST Interagency Report (IR) 8286 series has coalesced around the risk register as a construct for storing and a process for communicating risk data [NISTIR8286].
+The series of publications demonstrates how to better integrate cybersecurity with ERM.
+The series helps entities effectively quantify, finance, and drive their cybersecurity programs commensurate with enterprise risk exposure, as well as shareholder and stakeholder value.
+It highlights the need for ongoing bidirectional communication between ERM and risk programs, recognizing that risk disciplines both inform and receive direction from ERM.
+Specifically, the communication of risk appetite statements from the ERM portfolio is a way for risk programs to better identify and monitor risks using a variety of related methods, such as risk tolerance statements, key performance indicators, key risk indicators, and controls.
+The NIST IR 8286 series also formalizes the use of risk registers to communicate risks and risk responses between program and portfolio levels.
+It highlights industry best practices for coordination by elevating risks within an organization for oversight and escalating risks within an organization for higher-level ownership.
+NIST IR 8286 is supported by three supplemental IRs: